Physical, emotional and spiritual care for you and your loved ones.

 If your loved one chooses to continue receiving hospice care in Hospice Atlanta Center after there is no longer an acute medical need, the cost of room and board becomes the responsibility of the patient and family.
 Our staff can provide information to help you with these decisions.
 To learn more about Medicare’s Hospice coverage, see Medicare Hospice Benefits.
 You may also read more about our Residential Hospice Care program here.

 Family and Caregiver Support

 Caring for a loved one in the home can be a demanding, stressful task.
-That’s why we extend our support beyond patients to include caregivers and family members.
+That’s why Visiting Nurse extends its support beyond patients to include caregivers and family members.
 We provide a variety of services to help you take care of your loved one and yourself.

 We do all we can to assist you in your caregiving duties.
 This support includes:

 A 24/7 nurse call line to answer any questions or concerns you may have at any time.

 Counseling and/or referral to community resources to address your emotional needs.